howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 `
 ```

 This query looks similar to the `allLinks` query that's used in `LinkList`.
-However, this time it takes in an argument called `searchTect` and specifies a `filter` object that will be used to specify conditions on the links that you want to retrieve.
+However, this time it takes in an argument called `searchText` and specifies a `filter` object that will be used to specify conditions on the links that you want to retrieve.

-In this case, you're specifying two filters that account for the following two conditions.
-A link is only returned if either its `url` contains the provided `searchText` _or_ its `description` contains the provided `searchText`.
+In this case, you're specifying two filters that account for the following two conditions: A link is only returned if either its `url` contains the provided `searchText` _or_ its `description` contains the provided `searchText`.
 Both conditions can be combined using the `OR` operator.

 Perfect, the query is defined!
-But this time we actually want to load the data every time the user hits the _OK_-button.
+But this time we actually want to load the data every time the user hits the _search_-button.

-That's what you're using the `withApollo` function for.
+That's what you're using the [`withApollo`](http://dev.apollodata.com/react/higher-order-components.html#withApollo) function for.
 All it does is injecting a new prop into the `Search` component called `client`.
 This `client` is precisely the `ApolloClient` instance that you're creating in `index.js` and that's now directly available inside `Search`.

 The `client` has a method called `query` that you can use to send a query manually instead of using the `graphql` HOC.